-The Child Support Agency then issues its administrative assessment setting out who pays how much to the other and a calculation is made showing the balance owing by one parent.
-This is the child support amount.
+The CSA then issues its administrative assessment setting out who pays how much to the other and a calculation is made showing the balance owing by one parent.
+This is the amount.

-In many cases the Child Support Agency collects the money and distributes it, so that the former couple does not have to manage or control it themselves.
-However, it is possible to have a private payment arrangement where the money is transferred directly rather than through the Child Support Agency.
+In many cases the CSA collects the money and distributes it, so that the former couple does not have to manage or control it themselves.
+However, it is possible to have a private payment arrangement where the money is transferred directly rather than through the CSA.

-You can make a private Child Support Agreement in certain circumstances.
+You can make a private agreement in certain circumstances.
 This replaces the ‘administrative assessment’.

-The child support system was set up in 1989 and is covered by the Child Support Assessment Act and the Child Support Registration and Collection Act.
-The scheme is administered by the Child Support Agency (CSA).
+The system was set up in 1989 and is covered by the Child Support Assessment Act and the Registration and Collection Act.
+The scheme is administered by the CSA.

-The Child Support Agency is responsible for “… supporting separated parents to transfer payments for the benefit of their children.”
+The CSA is responsible for “… supporting separated parents to transfer payments for the benefit of their children.”

-The child support system is designed to keep people out of the courts as much as possible.
-The agency is highly effective at assessing parents’ liability to pay child support and administering the system to ensure that the support is paid.
+The system is designed to keep people out of the courts as much as possible.
+The CSA is highly effective at assessing parents’ liability to pay and administering the system to ensure that the support is paid.

-The Child Support Agency has extremely authority to access records and tax returns, transfer funds, make assessments and make sure that the money that should be paid is paid.
-It also has authority to enforce collection, such as requiring an employer to deduct child support sums from the wages of a parent for payment to the other parent or intercepting tax refunds.
+The CSA has extremely authority to access records and tax returns, transfer funds, make assessments and make sure that the money that should be paid is paid.
+It also has authority to enforce collection, such as requiring an employer to deduct sums from the wages of a parent for payment to the other parent or intercepting tax refunds.

-When an application is accepted by the agency, it advises each party of the assessment, setting out the amount and the calculations.
+When an application is accepted by the CSA, it advises each party of the assessment, setting out the amount and the calculations.